Translate to:

 • 5-bad terms in the “other terms and agreements” section of the listing or buyers’ contract that create more restrictions on the buyer or seller

 Handcuffed by your contract?#1 – How long of a listing time frame is too long?
-If homes that do sell are selling in an average of 60-75 days (which is often the case in some of Silicon Valley markets right now), then a 90 or 120 day listing agreement is not excessive.
+If homes that do sell are selling in an average of 30-60 days (which is often the case in some of Silicon Valley markets right now), then a 90 or 120 day listing agreement is not excessive if the listing contract is signed right before it goes on the market.
+If it’s signed 2 months ahead of time, that’s another matter – realistically, 3-4 months “on the market” is fair in many cases.
 A six month listing could be a little long.
 A one-year listing agreement is unconscionable unless the property is a luxury home or distressed property with a very long “months of inventory”.

 Ditto that with buyer-broker contracts.
 Often 6 months is more than enough.
 Be careful if your agent wants a longer term than that.